 Don’t believe me?
 Well, did you know that there are copyright trolls out there?
 Yes, just like patent trolls, these are companies that threaten to file lawsuits against small companies if they don’t pay up.
 And it’s not just trolls.
-There are also folks out there with legitimate grievances who decide they are sick of tired of having their content stolen, so they decide to sue everybody.
+There are also folks out there with legitimate grievances who decide they are sick and tired of having their content stolen, so they decide to sue everybody.

-I’ve been bringing my OpenSim grids database up to date this week, and noticed that many grids don’t have DMCA or copyright protections links on their home pages, and don’t have registered agents on file.
+I’ve been bringing my OpenSim grids database up to date this week, and noticed that many grids don’t have DMCA or copyright protection links on their home pages, and don’t have registered agents on file.

 And you don’t have to be a US-based grid to take advantage of this protection.
 Kitely, for example, is headquartered in Israel.

 In general, other countries have rules similar to the US DMCA, just without the registered agent requirement.
 But if you have American users, or believe it’s possible that US-based creators may find infringing content on your grid, registering with the US Copyright Office is a good proactive step.
 Meanwhile, you’ll still need to have a copyright takedown process in place, whether or not you have DMCA registration.